 You have choices among Toronto photo clubs… in making that choice, you should consider your accessibility to club activities, the club culture and the content of the club’s programs.

-3. Content…our programs for the season are terrific!
+3. Content...our programs for the season are terrific!
 Fourteen seasoned pros will present you a mix of ‘here’s my stuff and here’s how I do it’.
-Our weekend outings are designed to get you out shooting with your colleagues, for a few hours or for a few days on camping weekends.
-Our contests for this year cover 6 topics plus an open category, and will be in digital, print and monochrome…a great scope to engage your photographic talents.
+Our contests usually cover 6 topics plus an open category, and will be in digital, print and monochrome…a great scope to engage your photographic talents.
 We have on-going and emerging exhibitions where you will be invited to contribute your work.
-We are launching a monthly ‘photo challenge’.
+We have launched a monthly ‘photo challenge’ and ‘What is it?’ activity for members to informally show their work in a fun and creative way.
 And as members, you can post some of your work on this website and on our home page links to Flickr and Facebook.

 So if you want to improve as a photographer, join us!